elixir06/Capstone-2/README.md

 - NumCatalogPurchases: Number of purchases made using a catalog
 - NumStorePurchases: Number of purchases made directly in stores
 - NumWebVisitsMonth: Number of visits to the company’s website in the last month

+Conclusion : Customer base are divided into income segment (low and medium, and high) and product preferences sub-segments (level 1 to 4, focussing only on level 2 and 3).
+Sales strategies are formulated specially for each segments , totalling to 24 distinct sales strategies.